 New Jersey courts have consistently held that the enforceability of a covenant not to compete is dependent on the reasonableness of the covenant.
-It is a very fact intensive analysis that requires skilled guidance.
-The New Jersey Supreme Court has enumerated eight factors that a court must look in order to determine whether a covenant not to compete is reasonable.
+It is a very fact-intensive analysis that requires skilled guidance.
+The New Jersey Supreme Court has enumerated eight factors that a court must look at in order to determine whether a covenant not to compete is reasonable.
 Our Courts look to:

 2. Whether the covenant had an impact on the considerations exchanged when the covenant was originally executed.
 This may provide a measure of the value to the parties of the covenant at the time.